 Birthdays are always a good excuse for a special celebration, with presents, cake and a party.

-Activities are wide ranging to take account of residents interests, skills, experiences and personalities as well as their physical and mental condition.
+Activities are wide ranging to take account of residents’ interests, skills, experiences and personalities as well as their physical and mental condition.
 The choice is designed to keep everyone alert and mobile, and most importantly, taking an interest in life.
-These activities allow residents to pursue old hobbies such as needlework and knitting.
-The specially equipped “sensory room” offers residents the pleasant and calming effects of a relaxing environment featuring special lighting and sound.
+These activities allow residents to pursue favourite hobbies such as needlework and knitting.

 Specially adapted equipment